RSDO-DS3/SloREL/README.md

  Rest API is is provided by FastAPI/uvicorn.

- After starting up the API, the OpenAPI/Swagger documentation will become accessible at http://0.0.0.0:8000/docs and http://0.0.0.0:8000/openapi.json.
+ After starting up the API, the OpenAPI/Swagger documentation will become accessible at http://localhost:8000/docs and http://localhost:8000/openapi.json.

- For extracting the relations in a sentence you can send get request to http://0.0.0.0:8000/find_relations/{text} where {text} represents the sentence.
+ For extracting the relations in a sentence you can send get request to http://localhost:8000/find_relations/{text} where {text} represents the sentence.
+ You can also send a get request to the http://localhost:8000/find_relations and add parameter `text` which contains the sentence.
+The return form for those two get requests can be found on http://localhost:8000/docs when the service is running.

  ## Use with your own BERT model